borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 snapshots with the [Btrfs filesystem](https://btrfs.readthedocs.io/) and sending those snapshots to Borg for backup.

-To use this feature, first you need one or more Btrfs subvolumes on mounted filesystems.
+To use this feature, first you need one or more Btrfs subvolumes.
 Then, enable Btrfs within borgmatic by adding the following line to your configuration file:

 ```yaml
 btrfs: